-How does cannabis measure up for treating chronic non-cancer pain conditions, such as fibromyalgia, MS, neuropathy, and visceral pain.
+How does cannabis measure up for treating chronic non-cancer pain conditions?

 Cannabis legalization has led to a rising interest in cannabinoids as a treatment for chronic non-cancer pain (CNCP).
 In fact, one of the main reasons why so many consume medical cannabis in the U.S. is for the treatment of chronic pain.
 However, in order for cannabinoids to curb the devastating opioid crisis in the U.S., this issue must have plenty of attention from policy makers, politicians, researchers, clinicians and patients.
 Thankfully, there has been a spike in controlled and uncontrolled trials examining the efficacy of cannabinoids for chronic pain conditions.
 This is what we know so far.